lucasvianav/plex-auto-genres/README.md

 ## <a id="getting_started"></a>Getting Started
 1. Read the **Requirements** and **Compatible Setups** sections above
 2. Rename the `.env.example` file to `.env`
-3 Edit the `.env` file and set your plex username, password, and server name or plex base url and auth token.
-If you are generating collections for standard media, you'll also need to set your [TMDB Api Key](https://developers.themoviedb.org/3/getting-started/introduction).
+3. Edit the `.env` file and set your plex username, password, and server name or plex base url and auth token.
+4. If you are generating collections for standard media, you'll also need to set your [TMDB Api Key](https://developers.themoviedb.org/3/getting-started/introduction) on the `.env` file.

     |Variable|Authentication method|Value|
     |---|---|---|